-Chief Executive Officer and Managing Director Peter Stickland said of the name change from MEO to Melbana, “The MEO Board believes the relaunching of MEO as Melbana Energy Limited will better reflect the company’s focus on its high potential Cuba Block 9 Production Sharing Contract and other Cuban business development activities.
+Chief Executive Officer and Managing Director Peter Stickland said of the name change, “The MEO Board believes the relaunching of MEO as Melbana Energy Limited will better reflect the company’s focus on its high potential Cuba Block 9 Production Sharing Contract and other Cuban business development activities.
 We look forward to continuing all of the company’s exploration activities under the Melbana Energy banner in the future.”

-Melbana also received an extension of its exploration period within an area that covers 2,380km2 east of Havana.
+Melbana also received an extension of its exploration period within an area that covers 2,380 km2 east of Havana.
 Although much of this area is onshore, Melbana has been awarded both onshore and shallow water operating rights.
-Block 9 PSC is close to oil fields with operational oil wells including Motembo, Majaguillar, and San Antonio oil fields.
-It is worth noting that Motembo Field is the location where oil was first discovered in Cuba.
-As such, the area is a proven oil field that potentially holds billions of barrels of oil.
-According to Melbana Energy, this is the first extension of its exploration period and it is valid for 18 months commencing from September 2015.
-Nevertheless, the entire exploration period still runs until March 2024.
+Block 9 PSC is close to oil fields with operational oil wells, including Motembo, Majaguillar, and San Antonio oil fields.
+The Motembo Field is the location where oil was first discovered in Cuba.
+The area is a proven oil field that potentially holds billions of barrels of oil.
+According to Melbana Energy, this extends its exploration period, and it is valid for 18 months, starting September 2015.
+The entire exploration period will run until March 2024.

-News of Melbana Energy contract extension will be certainly exciting to investors because it amounts to a vote of confidence by the Cuban government on the Australian energy company.
-Melbana’s CEO Peter Stickland reckons that the adjustment of its exploration sub-periods is a reward for its extensive data compilation and aggregation efforts.
+Melbana Energy’s contract extension will be certainly exciting to investors because it amounts to a vote of confidence by the Cuban government.
+Melbana’s CEO Peter Stickland believes the change in its exploration sub-periods is a reward for its extensive data compilation and aggregation efforts.